VladySlav7309/blog-examples/react-query-access-token/README.md

 - `pnpm dev` to start the app in development mode
 - `pnpm test` to test the app

 Start from `App.tsx` and drill down into the component tree, hooks and tests as you see fit.
-Please note, this example is slightly different from the article as it's using `useSuspenseQuery` and custom `use-posts.ts` hook relies on our custom `useAuthSuspenseQuery`.